 Get Help for Zofran Personal Injury

 Zofran has been associated with disastrous personal injury to newborns.
-If your child has suffered after the drug was taken during pregnancy, you need immediate help from Slack & Davis’ pharmaceutical attorneys.
+If your child has suffered after the drug was taken during pregnancy, you need immediate help from Slack Davis Sanger’ pharmaceutical attorneys.
 Our legal staff has the in-depth experience to take you from initial consultation to trial to get you the compensation you deserve.
 The team also employs a full-time, on-site legal nurse consultant with thorough knowledge of patient care.
-You should and can address any harm related to Zofran use by calling the pharmaceutical lawyers at Slack & Davis now.
+You should and can address any harm related to Zofran use by calling the pharmaceutical lawyers at Slack Davis Sanger now.